The most important requirement for managers: self-reflection

 Quite little.
 The following graphic shows the relationships.

 What does that tell us?
-That our self-assessment & #8211; our self image & #8211; is relatively inaccurate.
-Not only good managers, but also scrum masters or coaches should be aware of this phenomenon and always practice self-reflection.
-But not only the & #8211; It is also helpful to get regular feedback.
-What can help here and why we can assess ourselves so badly at all is dealt with by Jean in this blog post
+That our self-assessment - our self-image - is relatively inaccurate.
+Not only good managers, but also Scrum Masters or coaches should be aware of this phenomenon and constantly practice self-reflection.
+But not only that - obtaining regular feedback is also helpful.
+Jean discusses what can help with this and why we are so bad at assessing ourselves in this blog post

-If you want to speed up the reflection process and thus a very important requirement for managers, it is worth taking a look at our 360º feedback tool, 360-degree feedback can be observed if some central rules are observed (see also another blog article by me) & #8211; well suited to stimulate our self-perception through reflection.
-And eventually even provoke behavioral changes in individuals.
+If you want to speed up the reflection process and thus a very important requirement for managers, it is worth taking a look at our 360º feedback tool, 360-degree feedback can be observed if some central rules are observed (see also another blog article from me) - be well suited to stimulate our self-perception through reflection.
+And in the end, possibly even provoke behavioral changes in individuals.

 Atwater, L., Waldman, D., Ostroff, C., Robie, C., & Johnson, KM (2005).
 Self – other agreement: Comparing its relationship with performance in the US and Europe.
 International Journal of Selection and Assessment, 13 (1), 25-40.